Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US

 \section{Discussion}

-\sspace The present study investigated whether the worsening of government performance leads to an increase in the number of uncivil tweets directed at the government.
-The present study collected tweets directed at U.S state governors and classified them as uncivil or civil by a machine-learning method.
-Two-way fixed-effects regression models were estimated, which revealed that an increase in COVID-19 cases leads to a statistically significant increase in the number of uncivil tweets against state governors.
+The present study investigated whether the worsening of government performance led to an increase in the number of uncivil posts on X/Twitter directed at the government.
+The present study collected posts on X/Twitter directed at US state governors and classified them as uncivil or civil via a machine learning method.
+Two-way fixed effects regression models were estimated, which revealed that an increase in COVID-19 cases led to a statistically significant increase in the number of uncivil posts against state governors.

 Sophisticated methodologies were employed to provide solid evidence.
-Adopting a neural-network machine-learning method enabled to automatically classify many tweets as uncivil or civil.
-Furthermore, the introduction of the two-way fixed-effects in the regression models allowed to remove a large part of omitted variable bias and thus provide causal evidence.
+Adopting a neural network machine learning method enabled the automatic classification of many posts as uncivil or civil.
+Furthermore, the introduction of the two-way fixed effects in the regression models allowed for the removal of a large part of omitted variable bias and thus provided causal evidence.